 A remote payment is made when the PSU is not physically present at the point of sale or when, at the point of sale, the PSU does not use the POS but a remote payment solution: the interaction between the merchant and the client is ensured via internet through an electronic communication device such as computers, tablets and mobile phones.
 As a consequence, mobile contactless NFC payments are not considered remote as NFC payments use the POS terminal when initiating a payment.
 This was confirmed by the EBA in the feedback table included in the final draft RTS (dated 23 February 2017).
-In this feedback table, the EBA responded to a comment (question 76) in relation to contactless payments with mobile devices and confirmed that contactless payments.
+In this feedback table, the EBA responded to a comment (question 76) in relation to contactless payments with mobile devices and confirmed that contactless payments executed through mobile devices are to be treated as other contactless payments.